alkesh-srivastava/enpm661-p5/README.md

 This is a beautiful project that entails how dynamic path detection can be coupled with replanning using coordination graph of coordination space and avoid collision in a humane way.
-You can find the report for this project <a>here</a>.
+You can find the report for this project <a href="https://drive.google.com/drive/folders/1mFabaJvSgGlYCFpDSGG98V-esGqHJEwu?usp=sharing">here</a>.
 The report includes suggested extension for the study and a small part of the implementation of the suggested methodology.

 In case you encounter any difficulty please feel free to contact the creators - <br/>